AstroJames/VanGoghsStarryNight/README.md

 # Van Gogh's Starry Night Power Spectrum Analysis

+This is the code for the aXiv article: add hyperlink

-## Background:
+## Abstract:

-Recently, parallels have been made between the Kolmogorvian turbulence (i.e. subsonic, incompressible, high Reynolds number flow) and the swirls and vortices depicted by Vincent Van Gogh, and in particular, van Gogh's The Starry Night.
-The Starry Night is of particular interest to the astronomer who knows that stars are born inside of turbulent gas clouds.
-If, by coincidence, van Gogh had depicted his starry night as being turbulent, this would be most pleasing.
-Previously, \cite{Arag2008} established that there were scaling relations present in the luminosity values of The Starry Night.
-However, a detailed power spectrum analysis is still lacking, which is essential to establish if The Starry Night is indeed turbulent.
-The aim of this study is to perform this analysis by to calculating the azimuthally-averaged power spectrum of night sky in The Starry Night.
-This will be essential for establishing whether or not there exists an something that resembles an energy cascade, with a Kolmogorvian power-law scaling, a driving and a dissipation scale.
-All of which are key features that define turbulent flows.
+Vincent van Gogh's painting, The Starry Night, is an iconic piece of art and cultural history.
+The painting portrays a night sky full of stars, with eddies (spirals) both large and small. \cite{Kolmogorov1941}'s description of subsonic, incompressible turbulence gives a model for turbulence that involves eddies interacting on many length scales, and so the question has been asked: is The Starry Night turbulent?
+To answer this question, we calculate the azimuthally averaged power spectrum of a square region ($1165 \times 1165$ pixels) of night sky in The Starry Night.
+We find a power spectrum, $\mathcal{P}(k)$, where $k$ is the wavevector, that shares the same features as supersonic turbulence.
+It has a power-law $\mathcal{P}(k) \propto k^{2.1\pm0.3}$ in the scaling range, $34 \leq k \leq 80$.
+We identify a driving scale, $k_\text{D} = 3$, dissipation scale, $k_\nu = 220$ and a bottleneck.
+This leads us to believe that van Gogh's depiction of the starry night closely resembles the turbulence found in real molecular clouds, the birthplace of stars in the Universe.

 ## Example Command Line Argument in iPython:

 run PowerSpectrumVanGogh -file "StarryNightSky.png"

+where -file is the argument for feeding in the file.